Irish Rebellion of 1641: Religious discrimination

 Most of the Irish Catholic upper classes were not opposed to the sovereignty of Charles I over Ireland but wanted to be full subjects and maintain their pre-eminent position in Irish society.
 This was prevented by their religion and the threat of losing their land in the Plantations.
-The failed Gunpowder Plot of 1605 had led to further discrimination against, and mistrust of, Catholics.
+The failed Gunpowder Plot of 1605 had led to further legal discrimination against Catholics.

 The Protestant Church of Ireland was the only approved form of worship, although it was a minority even among Irish Protestants, many of whom were Presbyterians.
 Both they and the majority Catholic population were required to pay tithes to the church, causing great resentment, while practicing Catholicism in public could lead to arrest, and non-attendance at Protestant service was punishable by recusant fines.
 Catholics could not hold senior offices of state, or serve above a certain rank in the army.
 The Privy Council of Ireland was dominated by English Protestants.
 The constituencies of the Irish House of Commons gave Protestants a majority.

 In response, the Irish Catholic upper classes sought 'The Graces', and appealed directly first to James I and then his son Charles, for full rights as subjects and toleration of their religion.
 On several occasions, they seemed to have reached an agreement under which these demands would be met in return for raising taxes.
 However, despite paying increased taxes after 1630, Charles postponed implementing their demands until 3 May 1641 when he and the English Privy Council instructed the Lords Justices of Ireland to publish the required Bills.

 The advancement of the Graces were particularly frustrated during the time that Wentworth was Lord Deputy.
 On the pretext of checking of land titles to raise revenue, Wentworth confiscated and was going to plant lands in counties Roscommon and Sligo and was planning further plantations in counties Galway and Kilkenny directed mainly at the Anglo-Irish Catholic families.
 In the judgement of historian Pádraig Lenihan, "It is likely that he [Wentworth] would have eventually encountered armed resistance from Catholic landowners" if he had pursued these policies further.
 However, the actual rebellion followed the destabilisation of English and Scottish politics and the weakened position of the king in 1640.
 Wentworth was executed in London in May 1641.